tastyigniter/docs/extend/forms.md

 ],
 ```

-The following options are available for the `datepicker` field type:
+The following options are available for the `datepicker` form widget type:

 - `mode`: The date picker mode.
 Options are `date`, `time`, `datetime`.
 Default is `date`.
 - `dateFormat`: The date format to use when displaying the date.
 Default is `Y-m-d`.